-\subsection{Estimates and standard errors for $\alpha_j$}
+\subsection{Estimates and Standard Errors for $\alpha_j$}

-Each $\alpha_{j}$ is a ratio of the form $\log(\mu_{a:b}/\mu_{c:d})$ whose maximum likelihood estimate (mle) is $\log(Y_{a:b}/Y_{c:d})$.
-The main challenge here is that the mle is not well behaved when either the numerator or denominator of $Y_{a:b}/Y_{c:d}$ is 0.
-To deal with this, when either is 0 we use Tukey's modification \citep{Gart1967Bias}.
-Specifically, letting $S$ denote $Y_{a:b}$, $F$ denote $Y_{c:d}$ and $N=S+F$ (corresponding to thinking of these as successes and failures in a binomial experiment, given $Y_{a:b}+Y_{c:d}$), we use
+Each $\alpha_{j}$ is a ratio of the form $\log(\mu_{a:b}/\mu_{c:d})$, whose maximum likelihood estimate (MLE) is $\log(y_{a:b}/y_{c:d})$.
+The main challenge here is that the MLE is not well behaved when either the numerator $y_{a:b}$ or denominator $y_{c:d}$ is zero.
+To deal with the case when either is zero, we use Tukey's modification \citep{Gart1967Bias}.
+Specifically, letting $S$ denote $y_{a:b}$, $F$ denote $y_{c:d}$ and $N = S+F$ (effectively treating these as successes and failures in a binomial experiment, conditioned on $y_{a:b} + y_{c:d}$), we use estimator

 where